 Flight Controllers, ESCs, and VTX are a no-brainer for conformal coating.
 Because there’s no moving parts, these parts can easily be coated without any worries.
 Because Silicone conformal coating is designed to work in high temperature environments, you don’t need to worry about heat generated by ESCs and VTX transistors.

 Note: Take care not to cover the barometer in your flight controller if equipped!

 Motors are naturally waterproofed because the wires are enameled to stop them shorting against eachother.
 Putting conformal coating in your motors will likely gum them up and may seize the bearings.

 Applying Conformal Coating

-You’ll need some very basic tools such as a clean paint brush, torch (UV light if possible), and a coating such as the MG Chemicals 422B Conformal Coating.
+You’ll need some very basic tools such as a clean paint brush, UV torch, and a coating such as the MG Chemicals 422B Conformal Coating.
 If you don’t have access to a torch with UV capabilities, you can use a blue LED torch, and even sunlight to make the coating more visible.
 It’s important to see the coating has covered the entire surface.

 Before starting work, you’ll also want a clean, well ventilated environment.
 We highly recommend reading any safety datasheets before beginning!
 The coatings generally smell quite bad, and you don’t want to inhale any.

 For working with drone electronics, you’ll only need a very small amount.
 A 55ml bottle will last you many, many quads.
 Perhaps even your entire FPV career.